circlefin/verite/packages/docs/verite/appendix/primer.md

 In a typical decentralized identity case, a verifier would request a Verifiable Credential from an identity holder.
 That requires discovery or knowledge of the holder first _(simple analogy: someone asks you to prove you are vaccinated)_.

-But Centre’s use cases can also involve no knowledge of a holder endpoint at first, in which verifiers query the peer network to find one or more DIDs that can satisfy the claim in the query using a particular Verifiable Credential _(simple analogy: someone posts a notice in a public place asking to be privately and anonymously messaged by anyone who chooses to prove they are vaccinated)_.
+But Circle's use cases can also involve no knowledge of a holder endpoint at first, in which verifiers query the peer network to find one or more DIDs that can satisfy the claim in the query using a particular Verifiable Credential _(simple analogy: someone posts a notice in a public place asking to be privately and anonymously messaged by anyone who chooses to prove they are vaccinated)_.

 **VC Structure**